 Sounds perfect, right?
 Not so fast.
 While Buy Now Pay Later Apps like Afterpay, Klarna, and Affirm make shopping easier, they’re actually small loans.
 If you mess up, you can end up in serious debt.
 Recent statistics show that 34-41% of BNPL users miss their payments.

-Buy Now Pay Later Apps: What to Know Before Using Them
+Buy Now Pay Later Apps

 In this guide, I’ll show you everything before you click that “buy now, pay later” button.
 You’ll learn what these apps are, how they work, the hidden costs involved, and how to use them without drowning in debt.